anthrax3/tipIt/README.md

     //configuration options
     $("a.tip").tipIt({
-        "container": "#tmpl-ToolTip", //the id of the container element "content": ".tipContent", //the class name assinged to the content element "rightStyle": "tipR", //css class assigned when standard tip is applied "leftStyle": "tipL", //css class assigned when flipped tip is assigned "delay": 200 //ms delay before tip is shown });
+        id : "tmpl-ToolTip", //the id to assign to tipIt's container element container : "tipContainer", //css class to assign to container content : "tipContent", //css class to assign to content element right : "tipR", //css class assigned when standard tip is shown left : "tipL", //css class assigned when flipped tip is shown
+        arrowR: "arrowR", //css class to assign to right-pointing arrow
+        arrowL: "arrowL", //css class to assign to left-pointing arrow delay : 200 //delay in ms before tip is shown });

 - - -